-In the land of Don Quixote, wine plays a very important role both economically and culturally.
+In the land of Don Quixote, wine plays a vital role both economically and culturally.
 The Meseta Central, a.k.a.
 Central Plateau, produces nearly half of the wine in all of Spain.
 It’s also home to over a dozen top wine Spanish bodegas (wineries).
+Come explore the Castilla-La Mancha wine region.

 Super Value!
 If you like wines with intensity and European personality, Spain has you covered.
 Wines range from sub $10 quaffing beverages under the Castilla-La Mancha IGP to $100 bold red blends under the relatively new Vino de Pago designation.